 What are we looking for?

 At this stage, the Council seeks views solely on the changes proposed to the Glaven Valley Conservation Area boundary and the Draft Appraisal following the previous round of consultation.

 If you commented previously, any issues raised have already been considered and do not need to be raised again.
 You can check our summary to see the NNDC response or action to the feedback.

 What happens next?

-Following the community consultation and review of all representations received, the Appraisals and Management Proposals will be amended as required and reconsidered by the District Council's Planning Policy and Built Heritage Working Party before formal adoption by Cabinet.
+Following the community consultation and review of all representations received, the appraisal and management proposals will be amended as required and reconsidered by the Council's Planning Policy and Built Heritage Working Party before formal adoption by the Cabinet.
 The document will then become a material consideration in the North Norfolk District Council planning process.